How To Install And Use PuTTY On Linux

 Access remote systems configured with key-based authentication

 Some Linux administrators might have configured their remote servers with key-based authentication.
-For example, when accessing AMS instances from PuTTY, you need to specify the key file’s location.
+For example, when accessing AWS instances from PuTTY, you need to specify the key file’s location.
 PuTTY supports public key authentication and uses its own key format (.ppk files).

 Enter the hostname or IP address in the Session section.
 Next, In the Category pane, expand Connection, expand SSH, and then choose Auth.
 Browse the location of the .ppk key file and click Open.